 HyperGraphDB is an extensible open-source graph-based data storage engine.
 It implements the ability to store hypergraph relationships, which make it suitable for complex data and knowledge representation problems.
-It relies on a tuple as its unit storage, where both n-ary relationships and graph orientated relationships are allowed as relationships between tuples.
-It uses BerkeleyDB as its key value store, and operates as an object-orientated database for Java.
+It relies on object called an atom as its unit storage, where an atom is either a node in the graph or an edge that can point to multiple nodes and/or edges.
+It uses BerkeleyDB as its key value store, and operates as an object-orientated Java database.

 Originated from an AI project called OpenCog in 2007.
 This project aims to build an open source framework for AGI, and HyperGraphDB is a component of the project that will handle long-term storage of complex representations.
 HyperGraphDB is inspired by the paper "Directed Recursive Labelnode Hypergraphs: A new Representation-Language", by Harold Boley, because most AI applications learn a higher-order, general representation, that can not be described in an ordinary graph but rather better expressed in a hypergraph.

 Multi-version Concurrency Control (MVCC) Timestamp Ordering Two-Phase Locking (Deadlock Detection)

 HyperGraphDB is Atomic, Consistent, and Isolated but not Durable.
 It implements the Multi-Version Concurrency Control, and is fully transactional.
 To ensure consistency in peer to peer transactions, they use timestamps to make sure the queries are executed in order.
 HyperGraphDB also implement automatic deadlock detection that will randomly kill a process if a deadlock is encountered.

 Each tuple is called an atom, which is either a node or an edge that points to multiple nodes or edges.
 Each of these atoms are strongly typed, such that there is a specific API that you can call to access that atom's contents.
 This DBMS uses BerkeleyDB as its key-value storage.